jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

   </a>
 </p>

 The controller was spending too much time processing each frame, so it was only actually able to steer about three times per second.
 If you imagine trying to steer, but you can only touch the wheel three times a second, it does seem pretty tough.
 Further investigation revealed that it was spending most of its time in the Inception prefix layers.
 One solution would have been to buy a faster laptop.
-However, it turned out that it was possible to use fewer inception layers, in particular the first 12 layers, instead of the first 44 (I know it looks like 7 in the diagram, but some are not visible):
+However, it turned out that it was possible to use fewer inception layers, in particular the first 12 layers, instead of the first 44 (it looks like 7 in the diagram, but some are not visible):

 <p align="center">
   <a href="/assets/driverless/35-inception-prefix-12.png">